 Research Interests and Bio

 How are humans able to combine concepts to form new ones?
 Why do unexpected (or ’emergent’) attributes arise in these combinations?
-I am using computational linguistics, conceptual spaces theory, and category theory to try and answer questions like these.
+I am using computational linguistics, conceptual spaces theory, quantum theory, and category theory to try and answer questions like these.

 Before Bristol, I held a Veni fellowship at the ILLC at the University of Amsterdam.
 I was a postdoc in the Quantum Group in the Department of Computer Science, University of Oxford, under the project ‘Algorithmic and Logical Aspects of Meaning’ funded by AFOSR.
 I did my PhD at the University of Bristol, in the Bristol Centre for Complexity Sciences, and before that the EASy MSc at the University of Sussex.